Muay Thai clinch techniques: 4 tips on how to fight in the clinch

 Types of Muay Thai clinch techniques:

-Arm clinch: when one or both of your hands control your opponent's arm.
-This type of a clinch is useful to hold him before you deliver a knee strike to his midsection.
-From this position you can also easily throw him on the ground.
+- Arm clinch: when one or both of your hands control your opponent's arm.
+This type of clinch is useful to hold him before you deliver a knee strike to his midsection.
+From this position, you can also easily throw him on the ground.

 - Side clinch: when both of your hands are holding a side of your opponent's neck.
 One hand passes around front of his body and another one around his back.
 This allows you to hit his abs with your knees.
 It is a very good position if you want to target your opponent's front midsection and a lower back section.

 - Low clinch: when both of your hands are holding your sparring partner under his arms.
 This type of a clinch position allows you to lift your opponent up and throw him on the ground at will.